 We live in a world where huge amounts of written information is produced and published every moment, thanks to the internet, social media and digital communications.
 Sentiment analysis can help companies keep track of how their brands and products are perceived, both at key moments and over a period of time.

-Here are a few scenarios where sentiment analysis can save time and add value:
+Here are a few scenarios where sentiment analysis can save time and add value through reputation management:

 - Social media listening – in day-to-day monitoring, or around a specific event such as a product launch